How to Clean Makeup Brushes In 3 Easy Steps

 That’s great and all, but you probably want to know how to clean makeup sponges as well.
 Right?
 Right.
 Melear’s got you covered: Begin by dampening the sponge with warm water and then roll it on a solid cleanser.
 Once all sides are covered in the cleanser, gently massage the sponge with your fingertips and watch the makeup residue melt off, he says.
 While solid cleansers are recommended for sponges, liquid versions can do the trick as well.
 Just squirt and massage the product into a wet sponge.

 3. Dry properly.

 "If you stand the brush up to dry, excess water can drip into the ferrule, the piece that connects the handle and bristles," explains Levy.
-"No matter what kind of brush you have or how much it cost, water in the ferrule loosens the glue that holds the brush together and will ultimately ruin the brush," she cautions.
-Leave to dry overnight in a well-ventilated area and wake up to brushes that are completely clean.
+"No matter what kind of brush you have or how much it cost, water in the ferrule loosens the glue that holds the brush together and will ultimately ruin the brush.”
+For this reason, steer clear of soap and water and, instead, swipe the ferrule and handle with some rubbing alcohol or even hand sanitizer, says Melear.
+Finally, leave the brush to dry overnight in a well-ventilated area and wake up to brushes that are completely clean.